Nicolas Bouliane

 Increasing levels of clarity

-Uncertainty also adds a cost to everything.
+Uncertainty has a cost.
 You leave home earlier because you don’t know how long it will take to find parking.
 You take an early bus because public transit is unreliable.
 You get to the airport early because you don’t know how long the security check will take.
 You waste time and energy to account for the unexpected.

 Man looking for parking, waiting for the bus, waiting at the airport